yaaminiv/yaaminiv.github.io/about.md

 ### Other involvements

 **Western Society of Naturalists Student Committee**: Member (October 2018-Present)
-- Helping plan the 2019 and 2020 meetings
+- Tasked with planning 2019 and 2020 society meetings
+- Organize the Thursday Workshop for the 2019 meeting centering around mental health in academia

 **Research Coordinated Network for Evolution in Changing Seas**: Member (October 2018-Present)